 12. Facebook Developer Circles

 Facebook but for developers.
-With 14 circles spread across Nigeria, Facebook Developer Circles community bring together developers to explore shared interests, which range from open source technologies, artificial intelligence, virtual reality, internet of things.
-The Lagos circle boost of over 15,000 members and it hosted Facebook's Developer Summit in 2018.
-Join the circle close to you.
+With 14 circles spread across Nigeria, Facebook Developer Circles bring together developers to explore shared interests, which range from open source technologies, artificial intelligence, virtual reality and Internet of Things.
+The Lagos Circle boasts of over 15,000 members and it hosted Facebook's Developer Summit in 2018 and the 2019 React Summit.
+Join the Circle close to you.

 13. Devcenter Square